Updated on 2024-09-25 GMT+08:00

 Type

-To synchronize a container database (CDB) of Oracle 12c or later, you must have the following permissions: CREATE SESSION, SELECT ANY DICTIONARY, SELECT for a single table (GRANT SELECT ON <userName.tbName> to drsUser), EXECUTE_CATALOG_ROLE, SELECT ANY TRANSACTION, and LOGMINING.
+• To synchronize a container database (CDB) of Oracle 12c or later, the user must have the following permissions: CREATE SESSION, SELECT ANY DICTIONARY, SELECT for a single table (GRANT SELECT ON <userName.tbName> to drsUser), EXECUTE_CATALOG_ROLE, SELECT ANY TRANSACTION, and LOGMINING.

-To synchronize a database of Oracle 11g or earlier, you must have the following permissions: CREATE SESSION, SELECT ANY DICTIONARY, SELECT for a single table (GRANT SELECT ON <userName.tbName> to drsUser), EXECUTE_CATALOG_ROLE, and SELECT ANY TRANSACTION.
+• To synchronize a database of Oracle 11g or earlier, the user must have the following permissions: CREATE SESSION, SELECT ANY DICTIONARY, SELECT for a single table (GRANT SELECT ON <userName.tbName> to drsUser), EXECUTE_CATALOG_ROLE, and SELECT ANY TRANSACTION.

-• Database-level permission: Log in to the postgres base database as user root or user DATABASE with the Sysadmin role, and grant the CREATE and CONNECT permissions to user DATABASE.
+• Database-level permissions: Log in to the postgres base database as user root or user DATABASE with the Sysadmin role, and grant the CREATE and CONNECT permissions to user DATABASE.

 Statement: GRANT CREATE, CONNECT ON DATABASE <database> TO <user>